boryspaulewicz/bhsdtr2/Readme.md

-The functions in the bhsdtr2 package are not documented yet.
+At present, only the most important functions in the bhsdtr2 package (i.e., bhsdtr and samples) are documented.

 The bhsdtr2 package overview
 ----------------------------